How to prune apple trees in winter

 Heading back means pruning the outside branches of the tree to shorten and thicken them, especially in young trees.
 It stops branches from getting long and gangly and at risk of snapping.
 Heading cuts are necessary when pruning young trees, but you’ll make fewer heading cuts as trees mature.

-It generally involves cutting away 20 to 30 percent of last year’s growth.
+It generally involves cutting away 20-30% of last year’s growth.
 You can tell which growth is last year’s growth – look for the wrinkly ring of bark encircling each stem.
 This could be a few centimetres to over a metre back from the tip of the stem.
 But it depends on the vigour of the tree.

 Unlike the previous steps, these cuts will be made part way along each branch.
 But where you make the cut is really important.